bigbob415/J124_Final_Project_PI/README.md

 ##### Reasoning
 In this pivot table, it becomes apparent that age and sex both play a factor in all injuries in young adults.
 As people age, they are less likely to get injured, and males are more likely to get injured than females.
 This highlights important behavioral factors of younger people and males, which make them more prone to injury.

+##### What does this mean?
+The data shows that in every age group, men are much more likely to be injured than females.
+Therefore, this may suggest that males have different behavioral, social, or environmental factors which may increase their risk of injury.

 #### Analysis 4: Sexual Assault by Sex

 <img width="539" alt="Screen Shot 2023-08-08 at 10 41 47 AM" src="https://github.com/bigbob415/J124_Final_Project_PI/assets/140004449/63a0150a-0763-4971-b131-b9b95d8a5d82">